Wye Circular walk

 - In 40 metres you cross Wye Bridge over the River Great Stour, then pass the Tickled Trout pub on the other side.
 30 metres past the pub turn left on Churchfield Way.

-- In 80 metres, as the road curves right, ignore the first lane off to the left by a house called Kelston.
+- In 80 metres, as the road curves right, ignore the first lane off to the left by a house called Glenmore.
 In 55 metres turn left on an estate road (Abbots Walk).

 - The road swings to the right and in 115 metres, at a cross roads with a green space ahead and to your right, [!] turn left on a concrete road that looks like a dead end, heading due north, with house no. 44 on your left-hand side.
 In 30 metres, at the end of the road, turn right, due east, with house no. 52 on your left-hand side.

-- In 180 metres go through a metal fieldgate and in 6 metres through a wooden swing gate to turn right on a tarmac lane , your direction 130°.
-In a further 40 metres cross over a cattle grid.
-In 200 metres you pass another cattle grid.
+- In 180 metres go through a metal fieldgate, cross a small grass enclosure and in 6 metres go through a metal swing gate to turn right on a tarmac lane , your direction 130°.
+In a further 40 metres cross over a filled-in cattle grid, with metal fieldgates on either side.
+In 200 metres you cross over a functioning cattle grid.
 In 20 metres go over a tarmac road to continue straight ahead on Occupation Road, following a North Downs Way (NDW) sign.

 - In 60 metres you cross Wibberley Way (a permissive path) to continue straight on, with an open field on your left and a tree line on your right, steadily upwards towards the Crown Memorial carved into the hillside.

-- In 270 metres, by a footpath post on your right, ignore the Stour Valley Walk going off to the left.
+- In 270 metres, by a footpath post on your right, ignore the Stour Valley Walk going off to the left and stay on the North Downs Way.
 In a further 275 metres cross a tarmac lane and continue uphill with a hedge on your left and an open field on your right, your direction 85 °, signposted NDW.

-- In 250 metres there is a fine view back over the valley just before you enter a wood through a wooden swing gate, to continue steeply upwards.
-Follow the NDW post sign and in 20 metres cross a path junction and keep ahead.
+- In 250 metres there is a fine view back over the valley just before you enter a wood through a wooden swing gate, to continue steeply upwards, on an earth and chalky path with tree-root footbed.
+The path ahead can be muddy in winter.
+Follow the NDW post sign and in 20 metres cross a path junction and keep steeply ahead.

-- In 90 metres [!] turn right onto a narrow, permissive path which soon swings to the right, uphill, through woodland.
+- In 90 metres, and some 40 metres before the path levels out, [!] turn right onto a narrow, permissive path which soon swings to the right, uphill, through woodland.

-- Keep ahead as this path winds steadily uphill through the wood.
+- Keep ahead as this broad, earth path winds steadily uphill through the wood.

-- In 235 metres you exit the wood over a stile and continue ahead, now on the Ridgeway, a grassy way, your initial direction 165°, with the valley out beneath you on your right-hand side.
+- In 250 metres you exit the wood through a new metal kissing gate and continue ahead, now on the Ridgeway, a grassy way, your initial direction 165°, with the valley out beneath you on your right-hand side.

-- Carry on, along an undulating grassy path, your direction 150°, keeping the hillside on your right.
+- Carry on, along an undulating grassy path, with more hollows on either side, your direction 150°, keeping the hillside on your right.
 In 165 metres go through a metal kissing gate, to follow the NDW arrow, with a fence on your left-hand side, your direction now 145 °.

-- In 250 metres leave the North Downs Way [!] to go through a metal kissing gate on your left, marked with a yellow circular walk arrow, to cross a field on an indistinct path, your direction 80°.
-In 110 metres go through a metal kissing gate to the left of a metal fieldgate to go down into a wood on a footpath used by horses, your direction 135°.
+- The Main Walk : leave the North Downs Way and go through the metal kissing gate in the fence on your lerft, marked with a yellow circular walk arrow, to cross a field on an indistinct path, your direction 80°.
+In 110 metres go through a metal kissing gate to the left of a metal fieldgate to go down into a wood on a footpath, your direction 135°.

 - In 115 metres, at the other end of the wood and at the bottom of the slope, go straight on with the edge of the wood now on your right-hand side and Coombe Manor ahead on your left-hand side, initially downhill.